Citrinate/BoosterManager/BoosterManager/Docs/InventoryHistory.md

 … → 5/2/21 → 5/1/21 → 4/30/21 → 1/5/21 → 1/6/21 → …
 ```

 This bug can be fixed [in the browser](https://steamcommunity.com/my/inventoryhistory/) by searching for history within the gap.
-You can use Steam's "Jump to date" feature, or try setting the `start_date` parameter yourself.
-It may take several attempts to find a value for `start_date` that causes the missing history to re-appear.
+You can use Steam's "Jump to date" feature, or try setting the `start_time` parameter yourself.
+It may take several attempts to find a value for `start_time` that causes the missing history to re-appear.

-When you find a missing history at `start_date = x`, history older than `x` should also re-appear, but history newer than `x` will not.
-Looking at the previous example and assuming there's history between `4/28/21` and `3/14/21`; if `x = 3/14/21` then the gap will shrink, but not disappear:
+When a missing history reappears at date `x`, history older than `x` should also re-appear, but history newer than `x` might not.
+Looking at the previous example and assuming there's history between `4/28/21` and `3/14/21`; if `x = 3/14/21` then the gap may shrink, but not disappear:

 ```
 … → 5/2/21 → 5/1/21 → 4/30/21 → 3/14/21 → 3/13/21 → … → 1/5/21 → 1/6/21 → …
 ```

-For this reason it's important to start your search right where the gap begins and proceed gradually.
-Setting the `start_date` parameter yourself allows you to move in increments of 1 second.
+For this reason it's better to start your search right where the gap begins and proceed gradually.
+Setting the `start_time` parameter yourself allows you to move in increments of 1 second.
 The "Jump to date" feature moves in increments of 24 hours.
 You can also use the `cursor[time]` and `cursor[time_frac]` parameters to move in increments of 1 millisecond.

 > The BoosterManager plugin cannot detect this bug.
 You'll need to monitor the plugin's activity yourself to ensure there's no gaps.
 Within your `InventoryHistoryAPI`, `page - data["cursor"]["time"]` represents the size of the gap in seconds between the current page and the next page.
 Be aware that `data["cursor"]` [can be](#history-ends-early-bug) `null`.
 You can attempt to address this bug with your API by setting the `next_page` or `next_cursor` response parameters, telling the plugin which page you'd like it to fetch next.